mpace965/trello-pull-request-helper/README.md

-# trello-pull-request-helper
+# Trello Pull Request Helper
-Chrome extension that inserts any linked trello card in parrallel with a GitHub pull request.
+Chrome extension that inserts any linked Trello card inline with a GitHub pull request.

 ## Technology